 Brazilian and Portuguese culture is markedly different, and therefore you need to bear this in mind when choosing your Portuguese teacher because the culture will ultimately come to the forefront in your language lessons.

 Yes, you will obviously be looking at the tutor's language level, but additional knowledge about Portuguese culture, civilization, or the Portuguese customs can in some cases be great assets for the learner!

 Learning Portuguese Means Choosing a Tutor with the Right Teaching Method For You

 Whether it's learning French, learning German, learning Spanish, Italian, or Chinese, the way the tutor teaches you is just as important as the knowledge itself.
 This is of course true for Portuguese.

-In fact, it is extremely important to have a teacher with whom you feel good.
+In fact, it is extremely important to find the best way to learn a language for you, and to have a teacher with whom you feel good.

 There is no perfect methodology and pedagogy.
 Each tutor will have his or her personal definition of the two notions.
-However, one thing remains certain: you have to find a teacher with whom you feel great.
+However, one thing remains certain: you have to find a teacher who you feel comfortable learning with.

 Finally, a private tutor must be rigorous with his or her teaching style.
-The first class, often free of charge, is generally used to explain and convey a student’s vision for teaching.
+The first lesson, often free of charge, is generally used to explain and convey a student's vision for teaching.